 Monte Carlo Weather September Averages, Monaco

-What's The Weather like In Monte Carlo In September
+What's The Wether Like In Monte Carlo In October

 Bars And Resturants

 Le Vistamar is famous for serving fresh, locally caught seafood.
 The restaurant is proud to serve seafood caught by Gerard Rinaldi, the only remaining fishing family in Monaco.
 Chef Pierre Yves Rochon proudly prepares the fresh fish to create gourmet dishes.
 There is a set menu served for lunch, and a variety of seasonal dishes for dinner.
 Attire is informal and the delicious food served in a relaxed environment.
 A beautiful terrace completes Le Vistamar as a celebration of life along the Cote d'Azur.

 Mediterranean food dominates the culinary scene in Monte Carlo, but a second look reveals menus from across the globe are available throughout the city.
 Mozza serves up authentic Italian cuisine from a location on the Boulevard du Larvotto.
 In addition to classic Italian pastas, there are also spicy burgers (which receive rave reviews) and pizza.